Dassa-Alora/Solteria/Session1short_arc.md

 ~ ~ G ~ G

 Eeddi recalled that about 3 years ago Woodsford was struggling with putting down a minor cult.
-She recalled that two teenagers who were associated with found and they had died under mysterious circumstances.
+She recalled that two teenagers who were associated with the cult were found dead.
+Their deaths have been ruled as "dying under mysterious circumstances."

 ## Storage Shed Area ##